Skip to main content

 mke2fs -d $TARGET_ROOTFS -L rootfs -t ext4 -N 524288 -U $UUID_ROOTFS rootfs.ext4 "2048M"

-Now, you can see two partition images in the current directory, bootfs.ext4 and rootfs.ext4, which can be burned to the board using fastboot.
+At this point, you will have two partition images, bootfs.ext4 and rootfs.ext4, which can be flashed to a board using fastboot.